25 member EU delegation set to visit J&K today

 New Delhi, Oct 29: The Congress questioned the government for allowing a European Union delegation to visit Jammu and Kashmir while preventing Indian leaders from going to the state, and claimed that it was an insult to India's Parliament and democracy.

-Senior party leader Jairam Ramesh asked as to why the "chest-beating champion of nationalism", in an apparent swipe at Prime Minister Narendra Modi, has allowed European leaders to visit Jammu and Kashmir.
+Senior party leader Jairam Ramesh asked as to why the "chest-beating champion of nationalism", in an apparent swipe at Prime Minister Narendra Modi, has allowed European leaders to visit J&K.

 "When Indian political leaders have been prevented from meeting the people of J&K, what possessed the great chest-beating champion of nationalism to allow European politicians to visit J&K. This is an outright insult to India's own Parliament and our democracy," he tweeted.

-A delegation of 25 Parliamentarians of the European Union is set to visit Jammu and Kashmir on Tuesday to assess the ground situation thereafter abrogation of Article 370.
+A delegation of 25 Parliamentarians of the European Union is set to visit the Valley on Tuesday to assess the ground situation thereafter abrogation of Article 370.

-They seek to talk to locals in Jammu and Kashmir and ask them about their experience.
+They seek to talk to locals in J&K and ask them about their experience.

 Congress spokesperson Jaiveer Shergill also questioned the government's move.